 - To the stock pot, pour in 1/2 cup sourdough discard or mature starter, 1 cup nuts and seeds of your choice.
 Use a spoon to stir everything together.

 - Line a baking tray with parchment paper and pour a thin layer of granola onto one or many large baking tray(s).
-Use multiple baking trays to avoid over-crowding.
+Use multiple baking trays to avoid overcrowding.

 - Put the baking tray(s) into the oven for 35-40 minutes.
 I like to stir the granola every 20 minutes or so, to ensure it’s baked evenly on all sides.